 Our children need to harness technology as digital know-how will be critical.
 Most people born into the digital age seem to intuitively have some level of digital know-how, however, it needs to be enhanced through Digital Coding.
 This will be an integral skill like reading or writing.

 Other skills that will be highly prized in the ever-changing technological future are:

 - Problem Solving

 And those that possess the ability to:

 will set themselves apart enabling them to reach higher levels of success.

 We can start by teaching Digital Coding in schools and giving them the time and space to nurture future skills through Genius Hours.
-Setting aside a time for them to explore their passions and creativity and encouraging problem solving and adaptability whilst also doing something they enjoy.
+Setting aside time for them to explore their passions and creativity and encouraging problem-solving and adaptability whilst also doing something they enjoy.